KKAA: News/talk

 In early October 2002, Clear Channel juggled the lineups of KKAA and KSDN to give KKAA a current events talk focus and KSDN a sports talk focus.
 KKAA shifted from a full-service format mixing country music, agriculture news, and some talk programming to a news and information talk station.
 On KKAA, Dr. Laura Schlessinger's afternoon advice show was replaced by "The Rush Limbaugh Show", moved over from KSDN.
 Local morning talk show "Aberdeen Today" was expanded from one to two hours, renamed "Talk of the Town," and moved from KSDN to KKAA.
 "Tradio," a locally popular show during which listeners call in to buy and sell goods, remained on the Saturday morning schedule.
 Syndicated commentator Paul Harvey also shifted from KSDN to KKAA.
 Before the shakeup there was a mix of news, sports, music, and talk shows on each station.
 KKAA became almost exclusively a news/talk station.

 After the format change, the KKAA schedule as of October 2002 was "Coast to Coast AM" with Art Bell from midnight to 5 a.m., business news show "The Wall Street Journal This Morning," at 5 a.m., current events show "America in the Morning" at 6 a.m., Red River Farm Network news show "Country Morning" at 6:30 a.m., local talk show "Talk of the Town" at 7 a.m., "News and Views" with Fargo-based host Ed Schultz at 9 a.m., and local news show "KSDN Midday Report" at 11:30 a.m.
 This program included the Paul Harvey news and commentary.
 Afternoon programming began at 1 p.m. with "The Rush Limbaugh Show", continued at 4 p.m. with consumer advocacy show "Troubleshooter Tom Martino," and wrapped up at 6 p.m. with financial advice guru Bruce Williams.
 Satirical current events host Phil Hendrie completed the night from 9 p.m. to midnight.

 Religious

 In August 2004, KKAA was acquired by locally owned Aberdeen Radio Ranch as part of a group sale by Clear Channel Communications.
 In November 2004, Aberdeen Radio Ranch reached separate agreements to sell KQAA-FM to the Educational Media Foundation, and KKAA (1560 AM) and KQKD (1380 AM) to Family Stations, Inc.

 KKAA broadcast Family Radio Ministry programs preparing Aberdeen for the Rapture on May 21, 2011, which predicted that the world would end on October 21, 2011.
+Family Radio programming, which at the time was dominated by the end-times calculations of its founder, Harold Camping.
+The network had spent a reported $100 million on a global publicity campaign to warn people of the May 21 date, which Camping later revised to a "spiritual" judgment, with the physical end of the world still scheduled for October 21st.